 Not that that’s happened to me, of course.

 This version is a family favorite dinner.
-This Mexican inspired recipe for kids is a perfect compromise – most kids like Mexican flavors as is, so beefing up the flavor and adding this new dish to your rotation is simple.
+This Mexican inspired recipe for kids is a perfect compromise.
+Most kids like Mexican flavors as is, so beefing up the flavor is simple.

 Tips for making Mexican Fried Rice